Black-Box Optimization From Small Offline Datasets via Meta Learning with Synthetic Tasks: RELATED WORK

 However, in real-world scenarios where the overhead and cost of setting up experiments are prohibitively expensive (e.g., wet lab experiments that require expensive materials and equipment), black-box optimization in the online setting is impractical.
 The closest BO approach to offline optimization is one-shot batch BO, e.g., q-EI~\citep{wang2020parallel}.
 Prior work in offline optimization and the experiments from this paper have demonstrated improvements over this BO baseline.

 {\bf Offline Black-box Optimization.} This is an emerging and more practical paradigm which assumes access to an existing database of previously collected input-output pairs (aka offline dataset) and solves this problem in an offline manner.
 Existing methods can be broadly classified into two categories.
 First, {\em forward approaches} construct a surrogate model that approximates the true objective, and then optimize this proxy to identify promising candidates.
 The central challenge lies in ensuring reliable extrapolation for out-of-distribution (OOD) inputs.
 The most common strategy is to penalize large surrogate predictions on OOD inputs.
 There are several methods that implement this strategy using principles from adversarial robustness~\citep{trabucco2021conservative,yao2024gabo}, uncertainty quantification~\citep{trabucco2022design}, and semi-supervised learning~\citep{yuan2023ict,chen2023parallel}.
 Recent work has shown that learning relative rankings of inputs is a better objective to create effective surrogate models.
 To complement surrogate modeling, there are methods to create policies to guide gradient search towards high-performing inputs~\citep{chemingui2024pgs}.
-Second, {\em inverse approaches} primarily learn a conditional deep generative model (e.g., autoregressive model or diffusion model) to map from desired performance levels to corresponding designs, bypassing explicit objective modeling.
-Methods in this category differ in the choice of generative model: model inversion networks in MINs \citep{kumar2020model}, auto-regressive model in BONET \citep{BONET}, and diffusion model in DDOM \citep{krishnamoorthy2023diffusion}.
+Second, {\em inverse approaches} primarily learn a conditional deep generative model that maps to potential designs, bypassing explicit objective modeling.
+Methods in this category differ in the choice of generative model: model inversion networks in MINs \citep{kumar2020model}, auto-regressive model in BONET \citep{BONET}, and diffusion model in DDOM, ROOT \citep{krishnamoorthy2023diffusion,dao2026root}.

 However, effectiveness of all these methods critically depends on large amounts of offline data and {\em small data} is the norm in many real-world applications which is the focus of this paper.
 A very recent work referred to as ExPT~\citep{nguyen2023expt} addresses the small data challenge using pre-training on synthetic data generated from a GP with random hyper-parameters but does not capture the optimization bias important for strong performance.
 Our \textsc{OptBias} framework achieves this using meta learning with data from an improved synthetic data generation procedure.